-- Timings of sittings dependant on space available/number of pupils and options for packed lunch pupils to eat their Bubble. - No family service, students will collect their own lunch from the service counter, with supervision. - Zoned areas for queuing and marked distancing measures around service and clearing stations. - Perspex, removable screens placed at service counters and pass through space for plates/cutlery. - Cutlery and plates placed on trays, rather than all hands being in the cutlery container and trays. - Trays being washed/sanitised between sittings where there are not sufficient numbers available. - Catering/Serving staff to wear gloves, (to avoid contamination of the serving utensils) and mask.
-The 2 metre metre + can be adapted accordingly within the work environment. - Any packaging from a person's packed lunch taken home with them.
+- Timings of sittings dependant on space available/number of pupils and options for packed lunch pupils to eat in a classroom with other pupils from their Bubble. - No family service, students will collect their own lunch from the service counter, with supervision. - Zoned areas for queuing and marked distancing measures around service and clearing stations. - Perspex, removable screens placed at service counters and pass through space for plates/cutlery. - Cutlery and plates placed on trays, rather than all hands being in the cutlery container and trays.